State and Local Government Contributions to Statewide Pension Plans: FY 23

 Introduction

 Pension benefits for employees of state and local governments are paid from trust funds to which public employers and employees contribute during employees’ working years.
-Timely contributions are vital to both adequate funding and the sustainability of these plans: failing to pay required contributions results in higher future costs due to foregone principal and investment earnings that the contributions would have generated.
+Timely contributions are vital both to adequate funding and to the sustainability of these plans: failing to pay required contributions results in higher future costs due to foregone principle and investment earnings that the contributions would have generated.

-Funding a pension plan takes place over many years and typically involves a combination of contributions from employees and employers, which are invested to generate investment earnings.
+Funding a pension plan takes place over many years and, as described in the box below, typically involves a combination of contributions from employees and employers, which are invested to generate investment earnings.
 The amount of contributions needed to fund a pension plan is calculated as part of an actuarial valuation, a mathematical process that determines a pension plan’s condition and cost needed to pay promised benefits.
-Contributions are a vital source of public pension funding: of the $10+ trillion in public pension revenue since 1992, 36 percent, or more than $3.5 trillion, came from contributions paid by employers and employees.
-Of course, contributions provide the basis for investment earnings.
+As shown in Figure A, contributions are a vital source of public pension funding: of the $10+ trillion in public pension revenue received during the 30-year period since 1994, 39 percent, or more than $4.0 trillion, came from contributions paid by employers and employees.
+Contributions, of course, provide the basis for investment earnings, which are responsible for the majority of revenue – over 60 percent for the same 30-year period – received by public pension funds.

 Date Published